-- 10 units of Board Developed Courses

-- 2 units of English

-- three Board Developed Courses of 2 units or greater

-- four subject areas.
+- 10 units of Board Developed Courses including at least 2 units of a Board Developed course in English.
+English is mandatory - three Board Developed Courses of 2 units or greater - four subject areas (eg English is a subject area which includes a number of English courses).